Table of Contents

 Is the most common cause due to viral illness and rhinosinusitis.

 Medications can produce a secondary headache as a medication side effect or analgesics overuse headaches.

 A headache due to refractive error which indicates visual examination and refractive correction.

 Diagnosis of the cause can be achieved with neuroimaging and laboratory studies and management differs according to the cause.

 - A morning or nocturnal headache

 - Morning vomiting

-- Severe pain at onset of a headache (AVM, aneurysm, etc.)
+- Severe pain at the onset of a headache (AVM, aneurysm, etc.)